photo by Mizuno K for Pexels

 Birds of a feather might flock together but humans even more so.
-And if we are resisting change, one of the things we might do without realising it is surround ourselves with others who also hate a shakeup and symathise or even support us with not going forward with things.
+And if we are resisting change?
+One of the things we might do without realising it is surround ourselves with others who also hate a shakeup and sympathise or even support us with not going forward with things.
 Try to spend time around people who work with change or have come through change recently.

-The feelings that comes with big life changes can be so overwhelming you don’t even question that what you are experiencing must be fear.
+The feelings that come with big life changes can be so overwhelming, you don’t even question that what you are experiencing must be fear.

 But is it?